-- Particle physics exploration started out with cosmic rays and we are still exploring that source! - Complementary searches particle physics and astroparticle physics - Similar techniques - Pros and cons of working "directly" with the Universe - Input from cosmology has huge implications for particle physics model building!
+- Particle physics exploration started out with cosmic rays and we are still exploring that source! - Complementary searches particle physics and astroparticle physics - Similar techniques - Pros and cons of working "directly" with the Universe - As far as I can tell, dark matter and dark energy are still the best hypotheses given the data - We really don't know enough about gravity - But indeed, more data would help! - Input from cosmology has huge implications for particle physics model building!